LBHackney-IT/lbh-base-listener/BaseListener/Readme.md

 **Note:**

-This applicaiton makes use of common Hackney.Core.xxx NuGet packages and as a result requires that an environment variable is set up both locally and within the CircleCi project.
+This application makes use of common Hackney.Core.xxx NuGet packages and as a result requires that an environment variable is set up both locally and within the CircleCi project.
 [See here for more information on how to set this up.](https://github.com/LBHackney-IT/lbh-core/wiki/Using-the-package(s)-from-the-Hackney.Core-repository#environment-variable)